vmstio/docs/content/rules/moderation.md

 ### Administrators

-Administrators have the ability to de-federate entire servers for continued violation or bad actions against our members or our infrastructure.
+Administrators have full infrastructure level access.
 They also act as senior moderators and community leaders.

 The Administrators are **the final authority** on any appeals, moderation issues, or rule interpretations.

 ## Reports

-When a post is reported, all members of the staff receive an email alert, an alert message, and an alert in the Mastodon user interface.
+When a post is reported, all members of the staff receive an email alert and an alert in the Mastodon user interface.

 Reports about members of the staff cannot be seen by that staff member in the Mastodon UI.